Angela Fang, Ph.D.

 Graduate Student in Clinical Psychology

-Emily is a third-year Ph.D. student in the Adult Clinical Psychology program at the University of Washington.
+Emily is a fourth-year Ph.D. student in the Adult Clinical Psychology program at the University of Washington.
 She received her B.A. in Psychology with a Clinical Concentration from Boston College, where she researched memory and emotion, conducting her senior honors thesis on retrieval-induced forgetting with autobiographical, negative memories.
 As an undergraduate, Emily also worked for St. Vincent’s Health Partners where she helped monitor patient risk and treatment using EHRs.
 She then moved on to Harvard University where she worked in the Buckner Laboratory, gaining extensive experience with functional and structural neuroimaging and learning about brain network connectivity, neuropsychiatric dysfunction, and actigraphy data.
 At Harvard, she also worked in the Affective Neuroscience and Development Lab on the Human Connectome Project in Development.
 Her PhD interests include adversity and trauma, in particular using a multifaceted and interdisciplinary approach at the individual level to better understand stress, anxiety, and fear.
 In her free time, Emily enjoys being around animals, drawing, playing board games, and knitting/crocheting.

 Office: Kincaid 447 | Email: eiann@uw.edu